Kershaw Contracting Services Talk Top Tips For Asbestos Management

 July 14 2017

-Stephen Summerfield, MD for Kershaw Contracting Services, talks asbestos management, and the simple things you can do to avoid falling foul of the law.
+Kershaw Contracting Services talk asbestos management and the simple things you can do to avoid falling foul of the law.

 Cambridge based Kershaw Contracting Services are experts in the management and removal of asbestos.
 With 30 years’ experience under their belt, they know a thing or two about asbestos.

-Stephen Summerfield Managing Director for Kershaw Contracting Services said “Over the past few years there have been some high-profile court cases where organisations have been fined six figured sums for failing to manage their asbestos correctly.” he continued “We have provided the following top tips to help address some of the common queries relating to asbestos and its safe management”
+Kershaw Contracting Services said “Over the past few years there have been some high-profile court cases where organisations have been fined six figured sums for failing to manage their asbestos correctly.” they continued “We have provided the following top tips to help address some of the common queries relating to asbestos and its safe management”

 1) Establish if the building likely to contain asbestos